Gaurang-1402/NYC-Pedestrian-Counting/esp32/NYC_pedestrian_counter/main/README.md

 ## Configure the frequency plan (region)

 The region and frequency plan must be configured according to your country and device.
-Currently, EU868, US915, AU915, AS923, AS923_JP, KR920 and IN866 are supported.
+We need to select US915.

-From the _hello_world_ directory, run:
+From the NYC_pedestian_counter directory, run:

 ```
 idf.py menuconfig